-An authorized user does build credit history.
+Being an authorized user can help you build credit if you use the credit card responsibly and ensure the bills are paid on time.
 As the authorized user on a credit card, that account is added to your credit reports.
 You build credit just like you would when you’re the main account holder.
-Here are five things to know about being an authorized user on a credit card:
+Here are a few things to know about being an authorized user or adding one onto your credit card:

 You’ll need a trusted family member or friend to add you to their credit card account.
 Some credit card companies may have guidelines like age restrictions, but most don’t.
 You’ll just have to confirm with your credit card issuer.
-It’s usually a simple process and should only take a few days after the request is confirmed to receive your card in the mail.
+It’s usually a simple process that should only take a few minutes.
+After the request is confirmed you will receive a new card with your name in the mail.

-2. What to consider before becoming an authorized user on a credit card
+What to consider before becoming an authorized user of a credit card

 On the other side of things, if you are considering adding someone as an authorized user on your credit card then you’ll want to make sure the person you’re adding will act responsibly with the credit card.
 Because you’re ultimately the one responsible for making the credit card payments.
 The person you add won’t be on the hook if they max out the card and leave you to foot the bill.
 So, consider it carefully before putting someone else on your account as an authorized user.

 If you do add someone as an authorized user and they don’t pay the amount they spent, you’ll want to work to pay off the credit card debt as quickly as possible to minimize the impact on your credit score.
 If you worry you may fall behind on credit card payments, contact your credit card issuer and let them know your situation.
 They may be able to work with you to set up a payment plan.
 Contacting your credit issuer is always the best bet before you fall behind on making payments.

 Authorized users receive a card of their own